 - Is internal linking working, pushing users around the site?

-Website visitor tracking software helps you identify who visits your site, how long they’re on each page, and how these visitors reached your site in the first place.
+Real time website visitor tracking software helps you identify who visits your site, how long they’re on each page, and how these visitors reached your site in the first place.
 (That final piece of data informs you about which channels are the top sources of traffic, so you can consider focusing your efforts there.)

 Looking at the data behind your content strategy gives you a new perspective on what’s connecting with your site’s visitors and why they’re leaving.

 Privacy concerns are more prevalent than ever, and the war on big data is only beginning.
 For marketing and sales, it can be difficult to respond.

 If you’re looking to track website visitor data responsibly: